Skip to main content

 Dried flowers are a great resource, easy to find and easy to make, and good for making flowers last much longer than their former fresh selves.

-How to use dried flowers
+How to make dried flowers

 The dehydrator contains a series of mesh trays that slot one on top of each other and a fan blows hot air from the bottom.
 This means the lower trays dry more quickly but you can move them around if needs be.